landisdesign/reactlibs-tdd/README.md

 ## Improvements from `reactlibs-ts`

+After working on this code base for a while I'm looking at improving the clarity of the code, tightening the individual functions and considering their placement in individual modules.
+I'm taking advantage of function hoisting to put the top-level API at the top of the file and the helper methods below it, rather than setting up the code for the grand finale.
+I find this gives a better lay of the land up front and sets the stage better for why the helper functions exist, rather than throwing blocks of code in like recipe ingredients.

 ### State simplification

 As I completed the previous project, I saw how complicated state got as I